FabricExile/kludge/doc/adl-methods.md

 All of the parameters work as for methods.
 The result of `add_call()` supports `add_comment(comment)` and `add_test(kl, out)`.

-The call operator is mapped into KL as a method `cxxCall`.
+The call operator is mapped into KL as a method `cxx_call`.
 For instance, the wrapping:

 ```
 ty.add_call_op('int', ['float'])